 If you are going to go on a hiking tour, make sure you bring a map with you, or ask a ranger for directions or help.

 What to See or Do

 When the Everglades National Park was listed as a UNESCO World Heritage Site, it was primarily to protect the ecosystems found within the park’s premises.
 Due to the fast rise in urban development and modernization in Florida, particularly in the cities surrounding the park, it was established as a national park in order to preserve and protect the constantly shifting ecosystem.
-It was the first time (when this park was established) wherein a park was created to protect flora and fauna species that were unique to the region rather than preserving a specific geologic phenomena.
+It was the first time (when this park was established) wherein a park was created to protect flora and fauna species that were unique to the region rather than preserving a specific geologic phenomenon.

 Indeed, there are five different habitats that are comprised within the expanse of the Everglades National Park: Mangrove, Pineland, Hammock, Slough and Sawgrass.
-There are many wildlife species that thrive within the grounds and ecosystem of the park, however the famed Florida alligator is the one that tourists are most curious to see.
+There are many wildlife species that thrive within the grounds and ecosystem of the park, however, the famed Florida alligator is the one that tourists are most curious to see.
 These are dangerous and elusive creatures, which is why all tourists are advised to follow safety protocols during tours and when exploring the park.

 The Florida alligator isn’t the only wildlife species that call the park home.
-There are also the following wildlife species: Florida Panther, America crocodile, white-tailed deer, manatees and bobcats.
+There are also the following wildlife species: Florida Panther, America crocodile, white-tailed deer, manatees, and bobcats.